MiguelPerezMartinez/MiguelPerezMartinez/README.md

-### Hi there 👋
+### Hello there! 👋

-I'm Miguel, a former developer, network and microsystem.
-I just finished the Master of Software Development at Assembler School of Software Engineering.

-- 🔭 I’m currently working on a game project (based in GDScript) and a web application for self-sustainable cultivation.
-- 🌱 I’m currently learning MERN stack, PHP, Laravel, Python, Django, ... always looking for new challenges!
+I'm Miguel Perez Martinez, a passionate individual immersed in the world of artificial intelligence and software development.
+Currently, I am proud to be a part of the Neuraptic.ai team, where I contribute my skills and knowledge to the exciting field of AI.

+In addition to my work at Neuraptic.ai, I am deeply involved in the Plantate project, where I am engaged in building a comprehensive application for self-sustainable cultivation.

+Beyond my professional commitments, I am an avid explorer of personal projects that allow me to experiment with new technologies and push the boundaries of my capabilities.
+Feel free to explore my GitHub repositories to get a glimpse of the diverse range of projects I'm involved in.

+Let's connect, collaborate, and innovate! 🚀
-- 📫 How to reach me: migueldw2.0@gmail.com
+📫 How to reach me: migueldw2.0@gmail.com

 ### Languajes and Technologies:
 <p align="left">